Setting Up Google AdWords for Real Estate

 We move them to take action in our page content, as we're telling them that knowing what has sold and for how much will give them a leg up in negotiations.
 You want them to see the value in getting this historical sold property information, and to fill out the form to have it delivered via email.

-NOW the Ad
+How the Ad Should Look

 The special report offer is our call-to-action, and it's how we'll generate the buyer lead.
 They find what they want, read all about it, and see a valuable extra report that will give them sold property information for the area.